 Susan first recognized her interest in words and grammar in the third grade.
-Since then, she has traveled widely, attended Boston University and the University of Iowa, married, and worked in medical transcription, event planning, construction, art consulting, and freelance editing.
+Since then, she has traveled widely, attended Boston University and the University of Iowa, and worked in medical transcription, event planning, construction, art consulting, and freelance editing.
 Working for over ten years with a local historical preservation firm, she edited hundreds of archival documents distributed to individual, city, county, and state clients.
-She appreciates the variety and creativity of editing and usually learns something from each text.
-Susan lives in Washington state with her husband, Chris, and also enjoys studying jazz piano, painting portraits, doing yoga, and dancing.
+Susan has worked for Proofreading Pal since 2010 and has proofread over 4,500 projects for the company.
+She lives in Washington state with her husband, Chris, and also enjoys studying jazz piano, painting portraits, doing yoga, and dancing.

 Erin was born and raised in east-central Illinois.
 As an adult, she has lived in Northern and Southern California and southern New Mexico.
 After twenty years, she returned to Illinois and has lived there since 1994.
 Erin worked as an in-house assistant editor for a midsized publishing company in Champaign, Illinois, where she learned about the publishing industry and acquired her proofreading and copyediting skills.
 Since 1994, Erin has been self-employed full-time as an editorial freelancer working for several publishers and professional organizations, including McGraw-Hill Professional and the University of Illinois at Urbana-Champaign.
 She obtained her Specialized Certificate in Copyediting from the University of California, San Diego, in 2012.